kuriwaki/project-org/project-organization.md

    iii) Embed Figures and Tables to auto-update in your document

-You will be revising your analysis and writeup many more times than you anticipate.
+You will be revising your analysis and write-up many more times than you anticipate.
 That's why short and automated code is essential.

 For example, these lines of code reads in data from Google Sheets, formats it, and loads the necessary packages, and saves a figure of a printable size.